Hanover Nonprofits Bolster the Community & Local Economy

 Learn how the community and local businesses can assist nonprofits serving Hanover County.

 Nonprofit organizations play a vital role in building healthy communities by providing critical services that contribute to the economic stability and mobility inclusive of all citizens.
 While nonprofits are often most recognized for their mission-based achievements and results, their economic impact as dynamic businesses in local communities is substantial.
-Nonprofits directly contribute to the local economy in several key ways by:
+Nonprofits directly contribute to the local economy by:

 Nonprofits also strengthen communities by forging strong community relationships while possessing intimate local knowledge enabling these organizations to fully understand the communities’ needs and the best ways to meet them.